top of page

 The verb 'lambaste' has a somewhat uncertain etymology, but it is believed to have originated from the Old Dutch word 'lantbijten,' which means 'to bite on the lip' or 'to attack fiercely.'
 This Old Dutch term likely evolved into the English word 'lambaste,' retaining its sense of harsh attack or criticism.
 While the exact path of its development is not entirely clear, the word 'lambaste' has come to represent the act of severely and harshly criticizing or attacking someone or something.
 Its etymology suggests a forceful and biting nature in its usage, emphasizing the vigor with which criticism or condemnation is delivered.

-Quiz: Find the meaning of the verb lambaste:
+Find the correct meaning of the verb lambaste:

 Try Again!